The advantages of podcasts? Let’s take a closer look at podcasts, including what they are, how they work and how they can be used as a marketing tool.

 Here is a list of some on the most popular podcasts about knowledge and information.

-Philosophise This – Said to be truly one of the most interesting concepts you could come across.
-They have been around for four years with over 100 episodes.
-This podcast pushes you to start from the very beginning where they break down Socrates, Plato, and Aristotle from an everyday life basis.
+Philosophise This – Truly one of the most interesting concepts you would come across.
+They have been around for four years with over 100 episodes, but they push you to start from the very beginning where they break down Socrates, Plato, and Aristotle from an everyday life basis.

 Stuff You Should Know – An absolutely massive podcast that goes back nearly ten years (before they were even a thing!), this show has a new episode every few days on how a variety of things work.

 BBC Radio’s In Our Time – This particular podcast is also about as long-running as they come, going all the way back to mid-2010.
 Only it’s not a current affairds podcast as such, but discusses the self-proclaimed “history of ideas”.